jonesse3/card_parser/README.md

 ## Description of the tool:

 This tool generates a .csv containing data extracted from images of COVID-19 Vaccine cards and similar documentation.
+It currently only works for typed, English text and has several other [limitations](#limitations), several of which are currently being [updated](#future-directions).

-It uses optical character recognition (OCR) to read typed text from images, then the text is searched for [data of interest](#-Description-of-CSV-output-file).
-Cards are assessed as valid or not valid based on [criteria](#-Validation-Criteria) for whether extracted data is sufficient in quality and quantity.
-Issues retrieving data result in [error flags](#-Description-of-CSV-output-file) and empty data entries.
-This tool only works for typed, English text and has several other [limitations](#-Limitations).
-Several of these are currently [being addressed](#-Future-directions).
+The pipeline uses optical character recognition (OCR) and [open source Python packages](#software-installation) to read typed text from images, then the text is searched for [data of interest](#description-of-csv-output-file).
+Cards are assessed as valid or not valid based on [criteria](#validation-criteria) for assessing data extraction.
+Issues retrieving data result in [error flags](#description-of-csv-output-file) and empty data entries.
+A full walk through can be found [here](#how-to-use).

 ## Validation Criteria